 Tiffany said, “Everyone knows something that someone else doesn’t.”
 She used the example of her daughter’s elementary school where the 5th graders mentor kindergarten children.
 Her own mentors have come to her throughout her life: her mother, who is still living; her father, who was an author, a strong feminist and wrote about the goddess and rebalancing society; her film professor at UC Berkeley; the CEO of the male-lead publishing company she worked for while she was running the Webby Awards; women funders of her current projects, and many more.
 Tiffany regrets the current dynamics that make men cautious about mentoring young women.
 While she welcomes the current momentum to change, she urges balance and finding a way we can connect and help one another.

-Listen to this interview for more life and society-changing ideas, details about Tiffany’s personal story and what inspired her to take her inspiring path.
-Then check out her website, watch some of her films and sign up for her newsletter, “Breakfast at Tiffany’s,” to stay connected and up to date.
-Stay tuned for her new book and sign up to participate in Character Day this coming September.
+Listen to this interview for more life and society-changing ideas, details about Tiffany’s personal story and what inspired her to take her particular path.
+Then check out her website, watch some of her films and sign up for her newsletter, “Breakfast at Tiffany’s,” to stay connected and join in the Tech Shabbat Challenge (going on now!).
+Buy her book and learn how you can magically take control of your tech, your time, and reconnect by disconnecting just one day a week.